 - slivered almonds, for decorating (optional)

 - Preheat oven to 375F and grease baking sheets with non stick spray or line with a silicone baking mat.

-- In a small bowl, whisk together the flour, ground almonds, baking powder and salt.
+- In a small bowl, whisk together the flour, almond flour, baking powder and salt.
 Set aside.

 - Add the eggs and mix until fully incorporated.